-I grant an Order of Possession to the landlord effective two days after service of thisOrder on the tenant.
+I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
 Should the tenant(s) fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.

-I dismiss the landlord's application for a monetary Order with leave to reapply.
+I dismiss the landlord's application for a monetary Order for unpaid rent with leave to reapply.